rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 2. Set the `label` on `Restrict where this project can be run` to `jenkins-slave-npm` one used by the build jobs previously.
 ![slave-label](../images/exercise5/slave-label.png)

-3. In the SCM section; set the project to use the `todolist-api` git project.
+3. In the SCM section; set the project to use the `todolist` git project.
 Set the credentials accordingly.
 ![git-settings](../images/exercise5/git-settings.png)

 4. Set the build to execute each night; for example 0300 in the morning.
 Hit `Build periodically` on the Build Triggers section and set it to `H 3 * * *`.